You have got a used iPhone that you can’t setup.

 You are not quite out of options…

-…find out what you should do next if nothing has worked for you so far (this opens a new article with more things to try).
+…find out what you should do next if you can’t unlock iCloud for free (this opens a new article with more things to try).

 I’m sure the temptation is to try one of the companies that offer free iCloud unlocking services.